yuval-k/chainlink-twitter/README.md

 # wait for node:
 kubectl rollout status deploy/chainlink
-# watch logs to see when it is really alive:
+# watch logs to see when it is really alive.
+It may crash a couple of times while db initializes..
+# just let it to it's thing for a few minutes
 kubectl logs deploy/chainlink -f

 # This may take a while, so if NODE_ADDR is empty, sleep might help. if this comes empty, try again after a minute or so.